CyVerse-learning-materials/SciApps_guide/step3.rst

     In the right panel, from left to right, there are three icons next to each job:
     |status|

-    -**Checkbox**: If checked, the analysis will be added to the workflow building page.
+    -**Checkbox**: If checked, the analysis will be added to the workflow building page

     -**Information**: More information about the status of the analysis job
     |agave_status|

     -**Re-submit**: Relaunch the analysis job with same inputs and parameters
 ----